JuliaDynamics/ComplexityMeasures.jl/README.md

 All further information is provided in the documentation, which you can either find [online](https://juliadynamics.github.io/ComplexityMeasures.jl/dev/) or build locally by running the `docs/make.jl` file.

-_previously this package was called Entropies.jl_
+_Previously, this package was called Entropies.jl._